c1728p9/board-recovery-instructions/win10-interface-update.md

 If you were directed to this section, then your bootloader has been bricked and will require a debugger to reprogram it.
 After the bootloader has been reprogrammed, all that remains is updating its interface.
 Begin by following the steps below.

 ### Required items
-* Debugger (Step 1 below will discuss various options available).
+* Debug interface pod (Step 1 below will discuss various options available).
 * [pyOCD](https://github.com/mbedmicro/pyOCD).
 * [10 pin debug cable](https://www.adafruit.com/product/1675).
 * [updated DAPLink bootloader](TODO: Link updated 0244-k20dx bootloader file here).